Detrans (film): Reception

-Responding to Daisy Strongin's claim that "it's so easy for [children] to literally be groomed" (Note: Detrans, 3:18–3:30.) into identifying as transgender via social media websites, Raines says, "that is such a dangerous statement to throw out there, and something that is not true," that "representation and sharing of stories does not equate to grooming or malicious influence," and that "it's a very big leap to conflate those two things."
-(Note: Raines, 10:35–11:39.)
-He also links the topic to the broader LGBTQ grooming conspiracy theory, saying that the idea that "children [are] being groomed by trans people is exactly what was said about gay people 20 years ago."
-(Note: Raines, 10:44–11:01.)

-On behalf of Truthout, Erin Reed wrote, "The story of Daisy's platforming to attack transgender people has many echoes of the ex-gay movement of the 1990s and early 2000s... a focus on being broken, a search for religious redemption, a framing of LGBTQ+ identities as a 'choice' or something people are coerced into, and a story of being 'healed.
+For Truthout, journalist Erin Reed writes, "The story of Daisy's platforming to attack transgender people has many echoes of the ex-gay movement of the 1990s and early 2000s... a focus on being broken, a search for religious redemption, a framing of LGBTQ+ identities as a 'choice' or something people are coerced into, and a story of being 'healed.

-In response to the short film, James Factora, writing for Them, provided statistics about the low detransition rate and concluded, "As PragerU shows, [...] the right-wing isn't as concerned with facts as they are about feelings, to borrow a turn of phrase."
+In response to the short film, James Factora wrote in Them: "As PragerU shows, [...] the right-wing isn't as concerned with facts as they are about feelings, to borrow a turn of phrase."

-An Advocate article reported that the film included content from at least one transgender social media influencer who did not consent to its inclusion, and did not find out until the film had already been released.
+An Advocate article reported that the film included content from at least one transgender social media influencer who did not consent to its inclusion and did not find out that she appeared in the film until it had already been released.
 This "led to an uptick in hateful messages" directed toward her.

-In response to PragerU's timeline takeover, which promoted their film to all users on the platform using the hashtag "#DETRANS", Twitter users expressed frustration that they could not block or mute the hashtag, and attempted to hijack it, flooding it with unrelated tweets as well as affirmative, counter-narrative stories about trans people.
+In response to PragerU's timeline takeover, which promoted their film to all users on the platform using the hashtag "#DETRANS", Twitter users expressed frustration that they could not block or mute the hashtag.
+Some users attempted to take over the tag, flooding it with unrelated tweets as well as affirmative, counter-narrative stories about trans people.

 PragerU has stated that the short film was rejected by multiple film festivals.